cinsk/triton-pssh/README.md

 Use `-i KEYFILE` to provide additional private key file for public key authentication.

-USe `--password` to use password authentication.
+Use `--password` to use password authentication.
 However, you cannot provide extra input through a pipe to `triton-pssh` in this case.

+## User name

 `triton-pssh` will automatically determine the user of the remote host by looking at the Triton image of the instance.
+For example, if the instance uses certain Ubuntu machine, it will use *ubuntu* as the user name.
+If you want to override the user name of all instances, use `-u` option to override it.
+In this case, default user name in the Triton image will be ignored.

-If `triton-pssh` cannot determine the user name from Triton image API, it will use *root* by default.
+If you did not specify `-u` option, and if `triton-pssh` cannot determine the user name from Triton image API, it will use *root* by default.
 You can override the default user name via `--default-user=USER` option.
 Note that this value only works if querying to Triton image API failed.
-To override the user for the connection to all instannces, use `-u` option.

 ## File Cache

-By default, `triton-pssh` will cache all information acquired from [Triton Cloud API](https://apidocs.joyent.com/cloudapi/) for certain period.
-The location of the cache is `$HOME/.tssh/cache`.
+`triton-pssh` will cache all information acquired from [Triton Cloud API](https://apidocs.joyent.com/cloudapi/) for certain period.
+The location of the cache is `$HOME/.triton-pssh/cache`.
 If you do not want to use cached information, add `--no-cache` option.
-Note that even if with `--no-cache` the information will be still cached for the later use.
+This is epecially helpful, if you remove an instance and create another one with the same name.

+Note that `--no-cache` option will instruct `triton-pssh` to query Triton Cloud API and update the cache, but unaffected cached entries will still stay.
+If there is a corrupted cache file in that directory, try to remove the directory, `$HOME/.triton-pssh/cache` manually.

+By default, `triton-pssh` will cache instance information for one day, and will cache network/image information for one week.

+# Bastion server

+Thanks to [Golang SSH package](https://godoc.org/golang.org/x/crypto/ssh), `triton-pssh` does not require a proxy utility in a Bastion server.
+Any server that has appropriate network will serve.
+For example,

+        $ triton instance create -n bastion -N Joyent-SDC-Public -N Joyent-SDC-Private -N My-Fabric-Network base-64 g4-highcpu-1G

+Or, you could use the Terraform to create a Bastion server.
+I also created a module for that.
+See [terraform-triton-bastion](https://github.com/cinsk/terraform-triton-bastion) for more.

+# Limitation

+Unlike `pssh`, `triton-pssh` does not depend on ssh(1) client but uses [Golang SSH package](https://godoc.org/golang.org/x/crypto/ssh).
+Some of the features like *ControlMaster* in ssh(1) may not available.

+# Utility: triton-ssh.sh

+FYI, `triton` command line tool gives you to connect a Triton instance via

+        $ triton ssh INSTANCE-NAME

+Currently, it only allows you to connect a Triton instance if and only if the instance has a public IP address.

+This package provides `triton-ssh.sh` which allows you to use ssh(1) client to connect a Triton instance interactively.

+You can use the same expression syntax that you'd use with `triton-pssh` in `triton-ssh.sh`:

+        $ triton-ssh.sh my-instance      # connect the instance with the name, "my-instance"
+        $ triton-ssh.sh -b bastion 'name == "foo"'  # connect the instance, "foo" through the Bastion, "bastion"

+If the expression matches to more than one instance, `triton-ssh.sh` will just connect the first machine it matches.